UCL/ba-ebdp-toolkit/data_loading.md

 # Loading Notes

-The data source is a combination of [Copernicus](), [OpenStreetMap](https://www.openstreetmap.org), and [Overture Maps](https://overturemaps.org).
+The data source is a combination of EU Copernicus data, [OpenStreetMap](https://www.openstreetmap.org), and [Overture Maps](https://overturemaps.org).
 Overture is a relatively new dataset which intends to provide a higher degree of data verification.
 However, OpenStreetMap currently remains preferable for land-use information.

 ## PostGIS

 Data storage and sharing is done with `postgres` and `postGIS`.

-Ensure that the `postGIS` and other basic extensions are enabled.
+The database adminstrators will ensure that the `postGIS` and other basic extensions are enabled per below.

-It may be necessary to configure raster support, for example:

 ```sql
 CREATE EXTENSION postgis;